diffplug/spotless/plugin-maven/README.md

   </cpp>
 </configuration>
 ```
-Use the Eclipse code-style editor to [export](https://eclipsebook.in/c-cpp-development/editing-code/code-style/) your configuration as XML file.
+Use the Eclipse to define the *Code Style preferences* (see [Eclipse documentation](https://www.eclipse.org/documentation/)).
+Within the preferences *Edit...* dialog, you can export your configuration as XML file, which can be used as a `configFile`.
+If no `configFile` is provided, the CDT default configuration is used.

 <a name="format"></a>